luigigubello/espresso/deca/README.md

 # Deca

 Proof-of-Concept to detect phishing websites under certain specific conditions and threat models.
-In particular, this script checks if the web server returns some header communely returned by [DRAFT]
+In particular, this script checks if the web server returns some header commonly returned by phishing sites and the TLS certificate date.

 ## How To Use